 Moreover, you yourself might eventually want to assert a claim for adverse possession against another individual's land.
 Either way, you'll need to learn about Kentucky's adverse possession laws.

-Adverse possession should not be confused with having an easement to use another person's property—for example, when a neighbor has an easement to use your driveway to access his or her property.
+Adverse possession should not be confused with having an easement to use another person's property—for example, when a neighbor has an easement to use your driveway to access their property.
 Easements involve shared rights with others in pieces of property, whereas adverse possession results in a shift in title, and the corresponding right to exclude others from the property.
 Read more about easements.

-As in most states, adverse possession in Kentucky is established from the nature of a trespasser's possession and the length of time the person possesses the land.
+As in most states, adverse possession in Kentucky is established by both statute and common law (court decisions), based on the nature of a trespasser's possession and the length of time they possessed the land.
 A trespasser's possession must be:

 In addition, Kentucky law attempts to protect landowners by stating that people who use another's land solely for recreational purposes (such as hiking, camping, swimming, hunting, fishing, or boating) cannot establish a claim for adverse possession there.(See Ken.
 Rev. Stat § 411.190.)

-Normally, trespassers must occupy the subject land for 15 years under Kentucky law before they can make a claim of ownership.
-However, there is an exception: If a trespasser can establish that he occupied the land "under color of title"; meaning proof that he is actually the true owner, then the limitation period is only seven years, under Ken.
+There is a rare way for a trespasser to gain title in even less time: If a trespasser can establish that they occupied the land "under color of title"; meaning a (non-fraudulent) document indicating that they are actually the true owner, then the limitation period is only seven years, under Ken.
 Rev. Stat. § 413.060.

 How can one establish "color of title"?
 Sometimes property deeds or records in the county clerk's office will be ambiguous as to boundaries, implying that the trespasser indeed was the true owner.
 This would be enough to establish the shorter limitations period.

 What should you do if you spot a trespasser or a neighbor encroaching on your Kentucky land?
-Your first move, of course, is to speak with the person and ask that he or she remove all structures from, and refrain from entering onto, your property.
-If it's an innocent mistake, the person is likely to comply.
+Your first move, of course, is to speak with the person and ask that they remove all structures from, and refrain from entering onto, your property.
+If it's an innocent mistake, they're likely to comply.

 Any property that is held by Kentucky's state and local government entities is typically immune from adverse possession actions.
 So, if you live next to an unused state park in Lexington, you won't be able to "annex" a larger yard by building a shed and waiting two decades.
 Kentucky's government always has first priority when it comes to ownership.